zafirexd/ComfyUI-RMBG/README.md

 # ComfyUI-RMBG

-A ComfyUI node for removing image backgrounds using RMBG-2.0, a state-of-the-art background removal model developed by BRIA AI.
+A ComfyUI node for removing image backgrounds using RMBG-2.0.

 ## Features